n0obHere/fusionpbx-app-bulkvs/README.md

 # BulkVS FusionPBX App

-A FusionPBX application that integrates with the BulkVS API to manage phone numbers, update Portout PIN and CNAM information, and purchase new phone numbers directly from the FusionPBX interface.
+A FusionPBX application that integrates with the BulkVS API to manage phone numbers, update Portout PIN and CNAM information, purchase new phone numbers, and manage E911 records directly from the FusionPBX interface.

 ## Overview

 This app provides seamless integration between FusionPBX and BulkVS, allowing administrators to:

 - View all phone numbers in their BulkVS account filtered by trunk group
-- Update Portout PIN and CNAM for individual numbers
+- Update Portout PIN, LIDB/CNAM, SMS/MMS settings, and Notes for individual numbers
 - Search for available phone numbers by area code (NPA) or area code + exchange (NPANXX)
 - Purchase phone numbers and automatically create destinations in FusionPBX
+- View and manage E911 records for phone numbers
+- Edit E911 records with address validation

 ## Features

 - **Number Management**: View and manage all BulkVS numbers filtered by configured trunk group
+  - Display status, activation date, rate center, tier, LIDB, notes, domain, and E911 information
+  - Click on a number row to edit number details
+  - Click on domain to edit the destination
+  - Click on E911 record to edit E911 information
-- **Number Editing**: Update Portout PIN and CNAM values for individual numbers
+- **Number Editing**: Update LIDB/CNAM, Portout PIN, SMS/MMS settings, and Notes for individual numbers
 - **Number Search**: Search for available numbers by NPA (3-digit area code) or NPANXX (6-digit area code + exchange)
 - **Number Purchase**: Purchase numbers directly from the interface with automatic destination creation
+  - Configure purchase settings: Domain, LIDB, Portout PIN, Reference ID
+  - Automatically creates destination with proper context and prefix
+  - Redirects to destination edit page after purchase
+- **E911 Management**: View and manage E911 records
+  - View E911 information in the numbers table
+  - Edit existing E911 records
+  - Create new E911 records
+  - Address validation before saving
+  - SMS number configuration for E911 records
+- **Server-Side Pagination**: Efficient pagination for large result sets
+- **Server-Side Filtering**: Filter all results, not just the current page
 - **Permission-Based Access**: Granular permissions for viewing, editing, searching, and purchasing
 - **FusionPBX Standards**: Built using FusionPBX frameworks and follows standard app patterns
 - **No External Dependencies**: Uses standard PHP cURL library (no additional packages required)